JBroks/unicornattractor_issue_tracker/README.md

 ### Functionality testing

 All the features were tested manually throughout the application development process.
-I documented all tests in a spreadsheet, the file below outlines all features and tests performed on them:
+I documented all tests in an Excel spreadsheet.
+The file below outlines all features and tests performed on them:

 [Testing documentation](https://github.com/JBroks/unicornattractor_issue_tracker/blob/master/testing/testing-documentation.pdf)

 ### Responsiveness testing

-This site was tested across multiple browsers (Google Chrome, Safari, Mozilla Firefox, Opera) and on multiple mobile devices (iPad Mini, Nvidia sShield Tablet K1, Huawei P20) to ensure compatibility and responsiveness.
+This site was tested across multiple browsers (Google Chrome, Safari, Mozilla Firefox, Opera) and on multiple mobile devices (iPad Mini, Nvidia Shield Tablet K1, Huawei P20) to ensure compatibility and responsiveness.

 Chrome developer tools were used to additionally inspect responsiveness for the following devices: